 This award to honor Sherwin’s life and work was started in 2006 by his wife, Kitty Sherwin; his two children, Mark and Jennifer; and his sister, Sue Byrd.

-The Steven Arnold Innovative Small Grant Fund provides graduate students in the International Development Program with small grants for an innovative idea that is helpful to communities, to a student’s professional development, to the International Development Program, and/or the field of development as a whole.
-All currently enrolled students enrolled in the International Development Program are eligible to apply.
+The Steven Arnold Innovative Small Grant Fund provides graduate students in the ID Program with small grants for an innovative ideas which help communities, a student’s professional development, the ID Program, or the field of development as a whole.
+All currently enrolled students in the ID Program are eligible to apply.

 About Steven Arnold

 Steve Arnold is the "father" of the International Development Program.
 He was co-founder and co-director, and for many years the sole director of the program.
-IDP alumni and faculty contributed to this fellowship in his name.
+ID Program alumni and faculty contribute to this fellowship in his name.

 About Leon E. Clark